 Two California Democrats with more than 45 years in Congress between them are pitted against each other for the same seat in an unusual family feud that’s dividing the party from top to bottom.

-Marquee Democratic donors are set against each other: Tom Hanks, Viacom (VIAB)’s Sumner Redstone and Disney chief Robert Iger are backing Howard Berman, 71.
+Marquee Democratic donors are set against each other: Tom Hanks, Viacom (VIAB:US)’s Sumner Redstone and Disney chief Robert Iger are backing Howard Berman, 71.
 His opponent, Brad Sherman, 57, has Nancy Cartwright, the voice of Bart Simpson, actor Ed Begley Jr. of TV’s “St. Elsewhere” and actress Mayim Bialik of “The Big Bang Theory,” according to election filings.

 Even the volunteer receptionist at the party’s local headquarters is on the opposite side of the hierarchy.
 On the walls are posters for Sherman, reflecting that 62 percent of the executive committee voted to endorse him.
 The volunteer wore a pin for Berman, who’s served about twice as long as Sherman.